-Beginning in 2025, individual identification of each animal shall be by a USDA official animal identification number ear tag, ("840" tag).
-The tag must be able to be read both visually and electronically.
+- Identification - o Individual identification of each animal shall be by a USDA official animal identification number ear tag, ("840" tag).
+The identification tag must be able to be read both visually and electronically. - Brucellosis - o Brucellosis testing is not required for Illinois swine. - Pseudorabies - Pseudorabies testing is not required for Illinois swine.

-Brucellosis

-Brucellosis testing is not required for Illinois swine.

-Pseudorabies

-Pseudorabies testing is not required for Illinois swine.